samsquire/ideas4/README.md

 Deploy a performant server to a machine and decide what is behind the server, no RPC compilation step.

+# 179. Block storage is easier than communicating

+Indexes can live on each web server for the content they host.
+We send queries to servers that we want to search.

 # incomplete ideas